olaf-olaf/finalProject/PROCES.md

 ##26-01-2017
 I ran bettercodehub on my program today and found out I had to turn some function parameters into objects.
 I also cleaned up some code.

+##30-01-2017
+This morning I've been working on some sound design.
+I've added a two new kits and i've cut some of the sample's durations.
+I spent the entire afternoon coding up my project.
+Tomorrow i'm going to figure out
+- whether to pass all parameter related variables via objects.
+This might make the code more clear and ensures that not just any float will be passed into the function.
+Which is nice for future development.
+- wheter to create some functions to set knob values.
+This will probably look cleaner.
+But I'm not sure yet wheter it's really necessary.